-Most experts agree that we should eat only as much fat as is needed for satiety, especially if you’re trying to lose weight.
-Your goal in keto is to get your body to burn stored fat which is much harder than burning the fat you eat because your highly efficient body is going to burn the fat you eat for fuel before it starts tapping into your stored reserves.
+Most experts agree that we should eat only as much fat as is needed for satiety.
+Especially if you're trying to lose weight.
+Your goal in keto is to get your body to burn stored fat.
+This is much harder than burning the fat you eat because your highly efficient body is going to burn the fat you eat for fuel before it starts tapping into your stored reserves.

 If you consistently eat more fat than your body needs to burn for fuel, not only will you not lose fat, but you could gain some fat.
 The main reason fat makes up such a high proportion of keto diets is because it does not raise insulin.